AndrePG98/chat-app/README.md

 ### Overview

 This project is a chat application designed to explore and understand the architecture of a three-layered application.
-The application comprises a frontend built with React, a backend powered by Go, and utilizes a SQL database.
+The application comprises a frontend built with React, a backend powered by Go, and utilizes a Postgres SQL database.

 ### Features